 Keys to Maintaining your Porcelain Tiles

-Every other month you should mop tile floors with an eco-friendly cleaning solution and use a microfiber reusable Swifter.
-Make sure you allow your cleaning solution to set on the surface for at least five minutes before wiping up and rinsing with a clean mop and warm water.
+Every other month you should mop tile the floors with an eco-friendly cleaning solution and use a microfiber reusable Swifter.
+Make sure you allow your cleaning solution to set on the surface for at least five minutes before wiping away and rinsing with a clean mop and warm water.
 This should go like clockwork to prevent having to do so much work when it comes time to clean the house.

 Now, remember, depending on the type of porcelain tiles you have, you may have to adjust your cleaning methods.
 It will either be polished, unpolished, glazed, unglazed, or textured.
 The above instructions will work for all types, but are recommended for unpolished/unglazed.